Liuhsinche/ECE-GY-6483-2021Fall/README.md

 # Current Task
 + Please finish HW3
 ## Deadline
-+ HW3 need to be submit before 6 pm on October 29, 2021.
++ HW3.5 need to be submit before 11 pm on November 10, 2021.
-+ HW3.5 don't need to do temporarily.